chilimangoes/eva_coreception_mod/README.md

 ## Overview

 This is a mod for the EVA carriage platform to work on the Creativity ELF/ELF PRO and SainSmart Coreception lines of CoreXY 3D printers.
 However, the changes have been made in such a way as to try to increase the configurability of the tool head, making it adaptable to a wider range of printers.
-In particular, it should be trivial to adapt to Core XY printers with a "halo" design, similar to the ELF variants, such as the Two Trees Sapphire.
+In particular, it should be trivial to adapt to other CoreXY printers with a "halo" design, similar to the ELF variants, such as the Two Trees Sapphire.

 Overall print area on my Coreception, with this mod installed, is X=297mm, Y=294mm.
 I believe that moving the BL Touch to the middle, under the gantry, would increase the X travel by about 10mm.
 And filing down the M3 bolt hole on the rear blower fan, to allow the bolt head to sit flush with the fan casing, would give another ~3mm of Y travel on the rear.